Parsl/parsl/docs/userguide/mpi_apps.rst

 MPI and Multi-node Apps
 =======================

-The :class:`~parsl.executors.MPIExecutor` support running MPI applications or other computations which can run on multiple compute nodes.
+The :class:`~parsl.executors.MPIExecutor` supports running MPI applications or other computations which can run on multiple compute nodes.

 Background